 - Tampering with Ignition Interlock Device

 Tampering with an ignition interlock device (IID) will result in fines and an additional one year license suspension.
 Furthermore, anyone caught blowing into the IID for another driver in order to start the car will be charged with a disorderly persons offense.

-South Jersey DUI Lawyers at the Law Offices of Robert N. Agre Handle all Types of DUI Cases
+A South Jersey DUI Lawyer at the Law Offices of Robert N. Agre Handles all Types of DUI Cases